GiriRaj249/Narashima/README.md

 --random-backticks  - enable random backticks

 ---
+## Important notification

+For now, I have shared the payload, which will be working fine under the /shell directory (This is Narashima version-1 and still under development)

+---
 ## 🛡 Why a Compiled Binary?

 Shipping Narashima as an executable helps protect the underlying techniques from reverse engineering, signature creation, and sandbox analysis.